lirmm/pid-workspace/README.md

 + Languages supported are: basically C/C++ are fully managed.
 Fortran and ASSEMBLER languages are also supported as well as CMake does, and their code can be merged with C/C++ code in a transparent way.
 Python is also supported, notably for the creation of python wrappers for C/C++ code.
 + Management of source and binary packages in a common way.
 + Management of external binary packages and OS dependencies.
 + Formalization of packages dependencies and versions, automating deployment of dependencies (either binary or source).
 + Installation of packages is local (no modification of OS configuration, as far as possible).
 + Standardizing and Automating the release, publishing and deployment process of packages.
 + Standardizing the continuous integration process (based on gitlab ci)
 + Standardizing and Automating online documentation generation (based on gitlab pages, jekyll, doxygen, cppchecks and lcov).
 + Management of repositories for binaries (based on gitlab pages).
 + Standardizing and Automating license management (applying liecnse information everywhere needed), as well as other meta information about the package (authors, contact, etc.).
 + Plugin mechanism to provide additionnal functionalities to manage external tools (typically IDE).
 For instance a plugin used to configure `atom-clang-complete` plugin in Atom IDE.
 + Standardization and management of build environments and target platforms, to allow the management of many execution targets for the same code and easily change the build environment to use (for instance changing the compiler in use for all packages).
 These features can be used to manage crosscompilation.

+# Known Limitations

+ + **Operating systems**: PID should work on most of UNIX platforms.
+It has been tested on Ubuntu, Arch Linux and Raspbian.
+Many UNIX systems have never or rarely been tested like SolarisOS, FreeBSD, iOS or MACOS as well as many Linux distributions (RedHat, Gentoo) and derivatives (Android).
+But these OS can be supported with little effort (PID being mostly cross-platform).
+For now **Windows is not supported**.
+ + **Gilab**: the CI is **limited to only one target platform**, in consequence only one binary archive per released version of packages can be automatically released and not many (for many platforms).

 # Install